 Viola Frey was born in Lodi, California in 1933, and died in Oakland in 2004.
 She received her BFA and an honorary doctorate from the California College of Arts and Crafts in Oakland and attended graduate school at Tulane University in New Orleans.
 She was awarded two National Endowment for the Arts Fellowships, and received the Award of Honor in Sculpture from the Arts Commission of San Francisco, as well as many other grants and awards.
 Frey’s work is held in numerous public and private collections worldwide.

-This exhibition has been curated and organized by Amy Owen, in conjunction with the Artists’ Legacy Foundation, Oakland, California. www.artistslegacyfoundation.org
+Viola Frey: Center Stage has been curated by Amy Owen in conjunction with Artists’ Legacy Foundation, Oakland, California. www.artistslegacyfoundation.org.

 This is the first in a series of major solo exhibitions rolling out over 2019 and 2020 focusing on three singular artistic voices in Northern California art history.
 Shining a light on the remarkable output of Viola Frey, Jean Conner, and Deborah Remington, with a focus on their years living and working in the Bay Area, this series highlights the artists’ shared impulse to draw artistic inspiration from the personal, cultural, and environmental realms and interests that shaped their world views alongside critical aspects of the region that allowed their work to develop and flourish.
 While their practices may not be viewed as overtly feminist, their distinct approaches to art making and their strong independent spirits demonstrate a less considered approach to feminism, one that is rooted in lived experience and fierce determination.

 Read the brochure